Himindu-Kularathne/neuro-hire/ReadMe.md

 # Neuro Hire

-AI-powered resume screening and ranking system for recruiters and job seekers.
+NeuroHire is an AI-powered resume screening and ranking platform designed to streamline the hiring process.
+Built with a modular microservices architecture, it leverages natural language processing and semantic search to evaluate candidate resumes against job descriptions with precision and efficiency.

+This open-source edition enables organizations and developers to customize, extend, and integrate the core capabilities into their own recruitment pipelines.

 ![MIT License](https://img.shields.io/badge/license-MIT-green)